vyos/community.vyos.net/site/get/index.md

 Go to the [nightly builds page](/get/nightly-builds).

-## Monthly snapshots

-Monthly snapshots receive some testing to ensure they aren't badly broken.
-They include all experimental features.

-We recommend them for home networks, lab use, and non-critical production routers.

-Get them from our [snapshots page](/get/snapshots).

 ## LTS release

 Prebuilt LTS release images are available to people and companies who help us move the project